CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ### network connection after sleep

 After putting the laptop to sleep, sometimes the WSL2 does not work right.
 When I need to use `localhost` or `127.0.0.1` connection from Win10 to a Linux program, the connection is broken.
-I have to restart the WSL in `PowerShell Run as administrator` with
+I have to restart the WSL in `git-bash Run as Administrator` with
 `Get-Service LxssManager | Restart-Service`.
 Not nice and very difficult to discover because WSL2 is running just fine, except for this.